ulfschneider/ulf.website/content/posts/agile/2013-03-26-self-organization.md

 ## Self-organization

-Self-organization describes spontaneous – emergent – processes that bring a system into some order and to sustain that order.
+Self-organization describes spontaneous—emergent—processes that bring a system into some order and to sustain that order.
 That includes the reaction to internal and external changes, in other words, the adaptability to new conditions [[Bendel 2006:2]][bendel2006].
 The ability to self-organize is a property of the system even without the actors being aware of that ability.
 The interactions between the actors give the essential feature of the self-organizing capability.

 Water being wet is an emergent property.
 A single H2O molecule cannot be wet, but a lot of interdependent water molecules will develop the property of being wet.

 Pedestrians participating in crowded events will, when searching their path for different directions, develop streams in which they can move with the least possible collisions.
 This always happens although no one is planning this behavior.

 The spontaneous development of new system properties will happen while these properties could not be predicted upfront when inspecting the actors or components of the system.
 The so developed _new_ is not more or less but something different than the sum of the parts.
 While the actors or components are visible, their interactions are invisible and difficult to measure.
-In particular, these interactions are the determining element in complex and self-organizing systems, they make the behavior of the system non-linear and difficult or impossible to reproduce – small causes can have enormous effects.
+In particular, these interactions are the determining element in complex and self-organizing systems, they make the behavior of the system non-linear and difficult or impossible to reproduce—small causes can have enormous effects.

 We can find many examples in nature for strong self-organizational forces.
 The heart is a complex, self-organizing system.
 Single heart cells generate a synchronized electrical pulse excitation, leading to contractions in a steady rhythm.

 The neurons of the human brain can be described.
 Even their communication protocols can be analyzed.
 But who, by looking at these components of the system called a brain, could predict that from these neurons and synapses something like articles, feelings, music, dreams, and consciousness will develop?
-And isn´t it astonishing that the total number of neurons is determined with our birth – no further will be added — only the connections between the neurons and by that the possibility of interdependencies will increase during our lifetime.
+And isn´t it astonishing that the total number of neurons is determined with our birth—no further will be added — only the connections between the neurons and by that the possibility of interdependencies will increase during our lifetime.

 Language develops in the same manner.
 The interdependencies within our brains continue in the outer world.
-Thinking and speaking are connected and speaking – as only being one of many ways to communicate – connects our thinking with the thought of others.
+Thinking and speaking are connected and speaking—as only being one of many ways to communicate—connects our thinking with the thought of others.
 The language we use is not the result of a central construction process with the grammar specified upfront.
 Language evolves and can function without a primary constructing instance.

 The opponent of the described ordering forces is chaos.
 In the shape of turbulences and swirls chaos brings unpredictable dynamics and the moment of chance into the world.
 Complex self-organizing systems are situated along the border to chaos.